-Surveillance Monitoring & Visualisation (SMV) Strategy Tactic: Satellit deployed in 24 e tracking buoys will be deployed to monitor the leading edge of the slick and I-hour intervals to indicate swept pathways.
+Surveillance Monitoring & Visualisation (SMV) Strategy te tracking buoys will be deployed to monitor the leading edge of the slick and 4-hour intervals to indicate swept pathways.
 Completed?
 OSC Day one Deploy satellite tracking buoys (STBs) from Longford (via helicopter or vessel).
-Place on the leading edge of the spill Tracking Buoy Deployment Instructions Request AMOSC for all available STBs to be contracted to Esso STBs moved to Longford ASAP Day two + Monitor location of deployed STBs At last light, deploy STB close to the spill source Tactics: Twice daily manned overflights will be undertaken to monitor the Spreading, location, and weathering of the slick.
+Place on the leading edge of the spill Tracking Buoy Deployment Instructions Request AMOSC for all available STBs to be contracted to Esso STBs moved to Longford ASAP Day two + Monitor location of deployed STBs At last light, deploy STB close to the spill source Tactics: Twice daily manned overflights will be undertaken to monitor the spreading, location, and weathering of the slick.
 Completed?
 OSC Day One Commence twice daily aerial overflights to determine size/bearing Obtain a completed aerial observer's report and pass to the PSC/SITL.
 Use crew change helicopter where possible.